Table of content

 - Key resources → Metrics

-- Customer relationships → Unfair advantage
+- Value proposition → Unfair advantage

 By amending the 4 columns, the canvas is now an actionable document for startups.
-Instead of being used for strategic alignments, the lean canvas is now suited for actionable approaches in validating ideas, measuring, and determining the startup’s edge.
+Instead of being used for strategic alignments, the Lean Canvas is now suited for actionable approaches in validating ideas, measuring, and determining the startup’s edge.

 Why is canvas the best option for startups?